mauritssilvis/darts/cli/java/README.md

 ##### String

-`darts` can also return checkout tables in the form of a string that shows the internal representation of the used Java objects.
+`darts` can also print checkout tables as a string showing the internal representation of the used Java objects.
-Since this feature mostly exists for debugging, it is not discussed further, here.
+Since this feature mainly exists for debugging, it is not discussed further here.

 #### 2.1.6 Change the dartboard